-8. You indicated on your Senate Questionnaire that you have been a member of the Federalist Society since 2004.
-You also indicated that you have served as President of the Houston Lawyers Chapter since 2018.
+- 11. You indicated on your Senate Questionnaire that you have been a member of the Federalist Society since 2016.
 The Federalist Society's "About Us" webpage explains the purpose of the organization as follows: "Law schools and the legal profession are currently strongly dominated by a form of orthodox liberal ideology which advocates a centralized and uniform society.
 While some members of the academic community have dissented from these views, by and large they are taught simultaneously with (and indeed as if they were) the law."
 It says that the Federalist Society seeks to "reorder[] priorities within the legal system to place a premium on individual liberty, traditional values, and the rule of law.
 It also requires restoring the recognition of the importance of these norms among lawyers, judges, law students and professors.
-In working to achieve these goals, the Society has created a conservative and libertarian intellectual network that extends to all levels of the legal community."
+In working to achieve these goals, the Society has created a conservative and libertarian intellectual network that extends to all levels of the legal community." - a.

-a.
 Could you please elaborate on the "form of orthodox liberal ideology which advocates a centralized and uniform society" that the Federalist Society claims dominates law schools?